als244/ml_dataflow/README.md

 ## Training Performance Demo

-You can demo training performance of canonical causal transformer under different memory environments, sequence lengths, or model sizes:
+You can demo training performance of canonical causal transformer under different memory environments, sequence lengths, or model sizes.
+The demo program expects users to specify:
 - Host Memory Capacity
 - Device Memory Capacity
 - Sequence Length
 - Model Size (llama3 arch for now, either 1B or 8B)

-**Practical note**: Critical upstream functionality (*data ingestion*, *model/loss/optimizer customization*, *model saving/loading*, *multi-worker training*, & *a wider set of common kernels (e.g. convolutions, MoE stuff, etc.)*) are underway.
+**Practical note**: Critical upstream functionality (*data ingestion*, *model/loss/optimizer customization*, *model saving/loading*, *multi-worker training*, & *a wider set of common kernels such as convolutions and MoE selecting/routing/combining*) are underway.
 A true interface will be released when the basic functionality is ready.

 #### Installation & Usage